Terra88/ArchXyrif/README.md

 -11.
 Installs extra pacman & aur packages, multilib is enabled for extra packages, but are totally optional and need to be modified manually to the file.

-Ver1.0: Had issues with installing AUR PKG's
+Ver1.0: Had issues with installing AUR PKG's<br>

 ### **Changes in Version 1.3**
 <br><br>
 -1.
 First of all i decided to name the installer file to archxyrif-installer.sh instead of archlinux-installer.sh